← Back to all articles

 Q: What does Neymar need to do for this market to resolve "Yes"?

 A: Neymar must actually take the field as a player for Brazil in at least one official match during the 2026 FIFA World Cup, starting from the group stage onward.
-Even a brief appearance counts - whether in regulation time, stoppage time, extra time, or during a penalty shootout - as long as he is on the pitch as a player.
+Any on-field appearance counts, whether in regulation time, stoppage time, extra time, or even a penalty shootout.
+Simply being named in the squad or sitting on the bench will not be enough.

 Q: Where will the resolution data come from?

-A: The primary source is the official FIFA website, which tracks all player appearances at the tournament.
-If needed, a consensus of credible sports reporting will also be used to confirm whether Neymar appeared in a match, so there is little room for ambiguity once the tournament gets underway.
+A: The primary source is the official FIFA website, which tracks all match appearances and squad data for the tournament.
+If needed, a broad consensus of credible sports reporting will also be used to confirm whether Neymar made an on-field appearance for Brazil during the competition.

 What traders are saying